abraham-espinosa/MuleSoft-Trainee-Exercise/README.md

 # Exercise 1 - Hello Mule
-Build your first Hello Mule application using Anypoint Studio, and deplyo it locally and to CloudHub.
+Build your first Hello Mule application using Anypoint Studio, and deploy it locally and to CloudHub.
 It is required:
 * MuleSoft's IDE - https://www.mulesoft.com/lp/dl/anypoint-mule-studio
 * REST Client Postman - https://www.postman.com/downloads/